cyprus327/Fraglib/README.md

 # Fraglib

-Fraglib is a powerful and simple-to-learn library that allows you to use C# like a fragment shader.
+A powerful and simple-to-learn library that allows you to use C# like a fragment shader.

 NOTE: This library is still in very early stages of development, and is in no way final.
 See [Fraglib on NuGet](https://www.nuget.org/packages/Fraglib) to see what the latest version is.